bitrise-io/appetize-deploy-step/README.md

 ## Share your own Step

 You can share your Step or step version with the [bitrise CLI](https://github.com/bitrise-io/bitrise).
 Just run `bitrise share` and follow the guide it prints.

+## Bin

+The source for `appetize-deploy.phar` can be found in https://github.com/bitrise-community/appetize-deploy